-Presentation
+Presentation (20%)

-(10%)

-Artifact Precis

-(10%)
+Creative Responses (10%)

-Project Proposal
+Project Proposal (10%)

-(10%)

-Final Project
+Final Project (20%)

-(20%)

-Project Poster

-(10%)

-Critical Review
+Critical Review (10%)

-(10%)

-Class Participation
+Class Participation (30%)

-(30%)

-material, and heady and heartfelt responses.
+will explore and engage multiple perspectives, levels of familiarity with the material, and heady and heartfelt responses.
 In other words, our class will be a safe, respectful, but not necessarily comfortable space.
 While pushing boundaries and comfort zones are essential to critical thinking, making connections, and intellectual and personal freedom, see me with concerns and queries, for reasonable accommodations, and for further resources on campus.